syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 ### Priority Settings

-The `PrioritySettings` is an object collection that holds the below priority related properties such as,
+The `PrioritySettings` holds the below priority related properties such as,

 * `Enable` - It accepts true or false value, denoting whether to enable/disable the priority option.
 Its default value is **false**.
 * `Template` – Customize the priority icon/images using template options.
-Refer this [priority template](/aspnet/schedule/templates#priority-settings-template) topic.
-* `DataSource` – binds the priority collection.
-This property should be assigned with the list data collection or [DataManger](/aspnet/datamanager/overview).
+* `DataSource` – binds the priority dataSource collection.
+This property should be assigned with the JSON data array collection or instance of [DataManger](/aspnet/datamanager/overview).

 We have below 4 default values for priority data source collection.

 {% highlight c# %}